|Instr:||Dr. Roger Griffiths|

 - Please fasten your seat belts and observe the 'No Smoking' signs when in flight.

-Calculators and Computers.
 You may use a calculator/computer to help learn the material, but not on exams or quizzes.
 There are several portions of the class that will require the use of a computer, however, all of our examinations are carefully designed to be taken "closed book" without the use of calculators or computers.
 Examination problems will focus on the basic methods and problem solving techniques which every student of differential equations must know without a calculator or textbook.
 This policy reinforces our stated learning objectives, in particular, furthering our understanding of the language of mathematics.
 We will be interested in learning and writing mathematics (the process) not in 'the answer'.

 - Important Dates to Remember: